linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/LY Cooking the Books in Different Ways WP 2020.md

 Zang, A. Y., 2012.
 Evidence on the trade-off between real activities manipulation and accrual-based earnings management.
 The Accounting Review 87:2, 675-703.
 Zhang, F. X., 2007.
 Accruals, investment, and the accrual anomaly.
 The Accounting Review 82:5, 1333-1363.

-# APPENDIX A
+## Appendix A

-# Examples of ECF frauds using excerpts from AAERs and Litigation Releases.
+### Examples of ECF Frauds Using Excerpts from AAERs and Litigation Releases

 Enron Corp (fraud duration = 3/31/1997 - 6/30/2001)